 A memo’s content, of course, is guided by the assignment and the research required.
 It is important to remember as you present the content that selectivity and relevance matter greatly.
 Your job is to select and present the most pertinent, most current information available to you.
 Do not hesitate, of course, to let your memo’s content be heavily informed by your research, but also provide your own interpretation and organization of this research.

 As in any essay, you must document the sources of your information so that your reader could find the original source of the information if desired.
-If your memo uses sources, provide the bibliographic information related to your sources on a References page as an attachment at the end of the memo—just as I have in this memo.
+If your memo uses sources, provide the bibliographic information related to your sources on a References page as an attachment at the end of the memo.

 A Memo’s Tone and Style

 Memos for your classes require a highly informative and straightforward tone, but allow for a slightly informal style compared to essays.
-As in this memo, “I” and “you” are handy because they provide a straightforward way of communicating, but you must be careful not to overuse these terms.
+The use of “I” and “you” are handy because they provide a straightforward way of communicating, but you must be careful not to overuse these terms.
 Stylish prose is key to good memo writing, and you should not hesitate to use active, interpretive adverbs and verbs and concrete, carefully chosen adjectives and nouns.

 A memo need not be written in a dry, dull fashion; rather, it should emulate the same stylistic standards that good prose has always embraced.
 These standards are summed up neatly in the popular style guide, The Elements Of Style, as follows:

 A sentence should contain no unnecessary words, a paragraph no unnecessary